 - IAT has continued to grow in membership and artistic collaborators

-- IAT has begun developing work with the National Rehabilitation Hospital and Gráinne has been invited to deliver a similar project in autumn / winter 2019.
+- IAT has begun developing work with the National Rehabilitation Hospital and Gráinne has been invited to deliver a similar project for them in the future.

 As an artist and facilitator, Gráinne Hallahan evaluated each workshop before designing the next one.
 She paid particular attention to how the participants' access needs were being met through each artistic challenge and how their own theatre and performative skills and knowledge were developing.

-Participants were asked after each workshop about their favourite exercises and which they liked least or found too difficult or boring.
-When collaborating artists were assisting in the workshops, there was team prep the week before the workshop and a feedback session afterwards to assess participant engagement both as participants and individuals.
-We also looked at how to improve on meeting participant needs and how their development through the medium of theatre, dance and singing was progressing.
+Participants were asked about their favourite exercises and which they liked least or found too difficult or boring.
+When collaborating artists were assisting in the workshops, there was team prep the week before and a feedback session afterwards to assess participant engagement.
+We also looked at how to improve on meeting participant needs and how their development through the medium of theatre (acting and creation), dance and singing was progressing.
 This was very beneficial in guiding the group work to more enriching artistic engagements and therapeutic goals.